 We conducted our audit in accordance with International Standards on Auditing (ISAs).
-Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Consolidated Financial Statements section of our report.
-We are independent of the Financial Group in accordance with the ethical requirements that are relevant to our audit of the consolidated financial statements in Mexico, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Financial Statements section of our report.
+We are independent of the Bank in accordance with the ethical requirements applicable to our audit of the financial statements in Mexico, and we have fulfilled with the other ethical responsibilities in accordance with those requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.